Berlime/vite/introduction/glossaries.md

 A full backup is a complete copy of all selected data at a specific point in time.
 Unlike incremental or differential backups that only capture changes, full backups contain everything needed for a complete restoration without requiring additional backup files.
 While full backups require more storage space and time to complete, they provide the fastest and most straightforward restoration process when needed.

+### Fully Hosted

+A fully hosted service means the provider manages all aspects of the service infrastructure, including servers, software, maintenance, and security.
+The client accesses the service typically via the internet without needing to manage any underlying hardware or software.
+This model offers convenience and lower upfront costs, as the provider handles all technical complexities.

 ## G

 ### GUI